ucsffrancislab/ucsffrancislab.github.io/docs/AWS.md

 ```

-This will set (and overwrite) values in `~/.aws/creds` and `~/.aws/config` for this profile.
+This will set (and overwrite) values in `~/.aws/credentials` and `~/.aws/config` for this profile.

-You do not need to login before every command, but it does eventually expire.
+You do not need to login before every command, but it does need refreshing and will eventually expire.

 I'm a bit surprised that 'us-east-1' is the default region as I've been told to use 'us-west-2'.
 I'm going to edit my `~/.aws/config` to reflect this.

+`~/.aws/credentials` are private.
+Do not share them.